spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook.md

 For a basic Matrix installation, that's all you need.
 For a more custom setup, see the [Other configuration options](#other-configuration-options) below.
+You can look into the [default variables](/roles/matrix-base/defaults/main.yml) aswell, if you look to customize something else.

 When you're done with all the configuration you'd like to do, continue with [Installing](installing.md).